Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

 ## Introduction

-This is a step-by-step documentation of how to start from scratch and get the Azure SDK for Embedded C IoT Hub Samples running on Microsoft Windows.
+This is a step-by-step guide of how to start from scratch and get the Azure SDK for Embedded C IoT Hub Certificate Samples running on Microsoft Windows.

 ### WARNING: Samples are generic and should not be used in any production-level code.